-This card has a $95 annual fee that’s waived during the first year of card membership.
+This card has a $95 annual fee.
 There is no foreign transaction fee.
 Balance transfers cost the greater of $5 or 3% of the transferred amount.
 Cash advances cost the greater of $10 or 5%, and late and returned payments both cost $35.

 This card requires excellent credit.
 Even minor dings can affect your application and reduce your chances of approval.

 - Rapid Point Earnings on Travel Purchases.
 Every local and long-distance travel purchase earns 3 points per $1 spent.
 If you’re planning to redeem exclusively for travel, that’s an effective 3.75% return on your spending, or a 3% return if you plan to redeem for gift cards.
 Many competing cards, such as Citi/AAdvantage Platinum Select and American Express Gold Delta SkyMiles, earn just 2 points for each $1 spent on travel.

 - Very Nice Sign-up Bonus.
 This card’s sign-up bonus is worth 60,000 points – up to $750 in value when redeemed for airfare with any airline at Citi’s ThankYou portal.
 That’s on par with top-rated travel rewards credit cards like Chase Sapphire Preferred (whose sign-up bonus is worth $750 when redeemed for travel).